No student heads off to college with the plan of being placed on academic probation (and facing possible dismissal).

 Attend Class Regularly

-In all honesty, going to class isn’t easy, especially if it’s an infographic or online lecture that give students the ability to decide how quickly they want to watch the lecture or not.
-Although the two terms are often used interchangeably, they’re not the same thing.
+In all honesty, going to class isn’t easy, especially if it’s an infographic or online lecture that allows students to decide how quickly they want to watch the lecture.

 Put Parties On Hold

-Forming bad habits like alcoholism and substance abuse can weaken D2 neurons, as the brain is unable to make cognitive decisions.
+Forming bad habits like alcoholism and substance abuse can weaken D2 neurons, as the brain cannot make cognitive decisions.

 Improve Your Situation by Setting Objectives